Native American language

 Are Native American boats like these still used today?

 modern canoes, just as their non-Native neighbors do.
-Traditional Indian canoes are still made by craftsmen in some tribes,
+Traditional Indian canoes of birchbark or cedar are still made by

-but they are most often used for display or for cultural festivals.
-In Alaska, Northern Canada, and especially Greenland,
+some Native craftsmen, but they are most often used for display or for cultural festivals.
+In Alaska, Northern Canada,

 Return to American Indians for Students